kajzer/awesome-secure-private-ai/README.md

 # Awesome Secure and Private AI

 A curated list of awesome learning materials, frameworks and articles.
 Inspired by `Awesome Machine Learning`.

 If you want to contribute to this list (please do), contact me on slack: `Karol Jezierski`.
 Just send me your username, full name or email address.
 You can as well make a pull request with your name from slack.

 ## Table of Contents

+For help with GIT go to this file

 1. Python
 2. General Machine Learning